ZeyadAttia5/Teer-enta/README.md

 - An intuitive interface for tourists, sellers, and tour guides.
 - Features that empower users to discover unique experiences and make informed decisions.
 By combining personalization, seamless transactions, and comprehensive planning tools, this app ensures stress-free travel, enabling users to focus on creating memories rather than logistics.

+## 🧱 Build Status

+The current build status reflects whether the project is successfully building and passing all tests:

+- **✅ Passing**: The latest on commit main branch is stable and free of errors.

 ---

 ## 🛠️ Tech Stack